CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to Google Sheets specifically, distinguishing it from generic spreadsheet or Excel skills.
-The 'gsheet' and 'Google spreadsheet' terms create a distinct niche unlikely to conflict with other skills.
+The mention of 'gsheet' and 'Google spreadsheet' creates a distinct niche unlikely to conflict with other document or data skills.

 3 / 3